• Skip to Content

 A medical student curriculum vitae is required when applying for fellowships, awards, and residency programs.
 Often called a medical student resume or a residency CV, your medical student CV is integral for matching with a residency program and allowing you to finally practice medicine.

-Follow these five tips to write an outstanding medical student CV:
+Follow these tips to write an outstanding medical student CV:

 1. Remember that CV stands for ‘curriculum vitae’, or ‘course of life’